adda25/redx/README.md

 ### Custom step

-In all three interaces, you can command a custom *step*.
+In all three interfaces, you can command a custom *step*.
 On the Node module inteface, this is a callback that you define.
 In the other two interfaces, CLI and standalone, you *require* a JavaScript file, and the content of the file is executed when needed.